Skip to Content

 Partners share chick-rearing roles, displaying monogamous relationships as they navigate parenthood together.

-These relationships are surveyed by initiatives like the North American Breeding Bird Survey and Partners in Flight, which help maintain stable loon populations.
+These relationships are surveyed by initiatives like the North American Breeding Bird Survey and Partners in Flight, which help maintain stable loon populations, similar to those of birds with laughing calls

 Because, hey, every bird needs a wingman!